 Some cenotes are ideal for snorkelling.
-If you have time for snorkelling there, you may want to avoid diving at the same place.
+If you have time for snorkelling cenotes in Tulum, you may want to avoid diving at the same place.
 Or you may choose to do both.
-Although the visibility is perfect, you don’t see the same things as diving will take you a lot further in the caverns than snorkelling.
+Although the visibility is perfect, you don’t see the same things as scuba diving cenotes will take you a lot further in the caverns than snorkelling.

-5. What’s your budget for diving the cenotes?
+5. What’s your budget for scuba diving cenotes?

 I never recommend placing budget restrictions high on the criteria list when we are only talking about two digits.
 I don’t know if I will ever come back to that region of Mexico, so I wanted to choose with my heart.
 Compared to the entire cost of the trip, it wasn’t making a big difference.
 But your wallet may not think the same.

-We only had one day planned for diving cenotes, which limited us to two dives.
-We dived with Bluelife, following the recommendations of dive masters we met in Xcalac.
+We only had one day planned for diving cenotes, which limited us to two dive sites.
+We dived with Bluelife, a dive shop in Playa del Carmen that divemasters we met in Xcalak recommended.